SACCS112RIOSSALVADOR/godot-project-fall2025/README.md

 - At any time during gameplay, you can press the Esc key to pause the game.

 Installation Guide:
-- Download the zipped file.
+- Download the zipped file or GitHub's repository.
+Link is provided at the bottom of the Project Proposal document.
-- Extract the contents of the zip file to a desired location on your Windows 10/11 system.
+- Extract the contents to a desired location on your Windows 10/11 system.
 - Open the exe folder and run TetrisRPG.exe to start the game.
-- You can view or edit the project’s scripts and assets in the project folder using tools such as Visual Studio Code (view), Godot Engine (view or edit), or GitHub (view).
+- You can view or edit the project’s scripts and assets using tools such as Godot Engine (view and edit), Visual Studio Code (view ONLY), or GitHub (view ONLY).
-- The GitHub repository link is provided at the bottom of the Project Proposal document.